prince-aegon/GEDStorm-Old/README.md

 1. Compile and Run the C++ code:
    `g++ -std=c++11 parser.cpp -o parser; ./parser -f > output-files/Shakespeare.txt`

    a.
-The -f flag indicates pushing the entire output to the file.
+The -f flag indicates pushing the entire output to the file
    b.
 The -g flag indicated pushing only the generational output to file.

 2. Run the Python3 script: